Skip to content

 Closing Costs Calculator

-Estimates the total closing costs for a home buyer or seller based on loan size, home price, and state transfer tax rate.
+Estimates total buyer closing costs from the loan amount, home price, loan type, and the property's tax location.
 Use it before signing a purchase agreement to avoid cash-flow surprises at settlement.

 About this calculator